rte-france/Grid2Op/docs/action.rst

 The :class:`BaseAction` and all its derivatives also offer some usefull inspection utilities:

   - :func:`BaseAction.__str__` prints the action in a format that gives usefull information on how it will affect the powergrid
-  - :func:`BaseAction.effect_on` returns a dictionnary that gives information about its effect.
+  - :func:`BaseAction.effect_on` returns a dictionary that gives information about its effect.

 From :class:`BaseAction` inherit in particular the :class:`PlayableAction`, the base class of all action that players are allowed to play.